balena-io/balena-cli-masterclass/README.md

 Fleet created: slug "admin/clifleet", device type "fincm3"
 ```

-As can be seen, this will return the name of the fleet, its type
+As can be seen, this will return the fleet's slug and device type.
-(`fincm3`) and its unique ID.
-If you're using a different device
+If you're using a different device type, pass the appropriate device type
-type, pass the appropriate device type to the `app create` command instead.
+to the `balena fleet create` command instead.

 Non-interactive commands are useful when you need to script actions via
 balena CLI for a shell script (although balena also includes HTTPS endpoints and